amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 11 - You can see that we now have `ControlBar` where there used to be a lot of `ToolBar` code.*
+*Snippet 11 - You can see that we now have `ControlBar` where there used to be a lot of `ToolBar` code.
+Since `ControlBar` is in the same immediate folder as the `IndividualView.qml`, it can be used without any import statements.*

 When you run it, you should see the same thing you saw previously.